sophgo/sophon-demo/docs/FAQ_EN.md

 ## 2 Model derived related problems
 ### 2.1 How to jit.trace the Pytorch Model
-Some open source repositories provide scripts for model exports.
+**You should use the torch vision of`1.8.0+cpu`to avoid model compilation failures due to the pytorch version.** Some open source repositories provide scripts for model exports.
 If not provided, you need to learn from   [relative document](./torch.jit.trace_Guide_EN.md) or [Pytorch official document](https://pytorch.org/docs/stable/jit.html) and write 'jit.trace' script. 'jit.trace' is usually done in torch environment and does not require a SophonSDK installation.
 - 'jit.trace' method of YOLOv5 model is available in [related documentation](../sample/YOLOv5/docs/YOLOv5_Export_Guide_EN.md)

 ## 3 Issues related to model compilation and quantization